Above: I brushed WEST SYSTEM® 105/206 onto both of the upright bass’s repair surfaces and fit the joint together.

 Just by luck, I was in the right place at the right time to purchase an old upright bass from the local school system for $50 because, sadly, the orchestra (stringed instruments) program was being discontinued.
 The bass needed strings and a new peg but was in decent shape—until I got my hands on it!
 As it was standing in the corner of my room patiently waiting for me to get to it, a gust of wind got there first, knocking it down and breaking the neck at the heel.
 Continue reading →

-It all started when I got a tech call from somebody asking if WEST SYSTEM® 105/206 would accept a nail pounded in, after it was cured, with no pilot hole.
-I confidently said that it would not work well and in most cases cause a fracture in the epoxy.
-Just for fun, I went out in the shop and tried it because even though every tech advisor agreed it wouldn’t work, nobody had ever actually done it.
+It all started when I got a tech call from somebody asking if WEST SYSTEM® 105/206 would accept a nail pounded into it, after it was cured, with no pilot hole.
+I confidently said that it would not work well and in most cases, it would fracture the epoxy.
+Just for fun, I went out in the shop and tried it because even though we all pretty much agreed it wouldn’t work, nobody had ever actually done it.
 Well, we were right—the nail caused a “brittle” failure.
+Continue reading →

-Jim Costello of Dallas, Texas, recently asked the Tech Staff about mounting a transducer to the hull of his 1983 Bayliner Capri Classic.
+Jim Costello of Dallas, Texas, asked the Gougeon Tech Staff about a depth sounder installation that called for mounting a transducer to the hull of his 1983 Bayliner Capri Classic.

 “The user manual for my new Hummingbird fish finder says that the transducer can be installed in the hull with a slow curing epoxy.
 It says to try to eliminate all bubbles.
-I have105, 206, 404, and 406 on hand.
-What if I just mix up some peanut butter thick paste and use that?
+I have WEST SYSTEM 105 Resin, 206 Slow Hardener, 404 High-Density Filler, and 406 Colloidal Silica on hand.
+What if I just mix up some peanut butter thick epoxy paste and use that?
 Or do you have any other suggestions?
 I can mount the transducer on a part of the hull that is thin enough for the application, according to Hummingbird.
 Thanks.”
 Continue reading →

 WEST SYSTEM 105 Resin-based epoxy is a very versatile system.
-For years, experienced users have been blending the various products in countless ways.
+For years, experienced users have been mixing and blending the various product combinations in countless ways.
 For example, users may blend 205 Fast Hardener and 206 Slow Hardener to make a hardener with a modified cure speed.
-Different uses of 410 Microlight® Filler provide a further example.
+Different uses of 410 Microlight® Fairing Filler provide a further example.
 Many customers assume that the only use of 410 is to make a fairing compound—it is added to thicken epoxy to a peanut butter consistency to create a light, easily-sanded filler.
-However, 410 Microlight can be used in other ways.
-Jon Staudacher in Epoxyworks 22 described how he applied a “runny” mixture of epoxy and 410 to fill the weave on a composite part and reduce the Continue reading →
+Continue reading →

 Planer boards allow for more fishing lines to be trolled simultaneously and are used to spread lures and harnesses away from the boat when trolling at low speeds (below 2 knots).
 They are commonly used when fishing for walleye.
 You can achieve a greater dimensional spread with planer boards than with outriggers.
 Continue reading →